rhcad/vgandroid-demo/README.md

 # Add more shapes and commands

+- Do not want to write C++ code?
+Please reference to [android/test/src/vgtest/testview/shape](android/test/src/vgtest/testview/shape) package to write your own shapes and commands.

-- You can use newproj.py to create your library project (Recommended as GIT submodule) containing your own shapes and commands.
-So the TouchVG library does not require changes.
+- You can use [thirdparty/newproj.py](thirdparty/newproj.py) to create library project (Recommended as GIT submodule) containing your own shapes and commands.
+So the TouchVG and TouchVGCore libraries does not require changes.

-  -  Enter `thirdparty` directory then type `python newproj.py YourCmds`.
+  - Enter `thirdparty` directory and type `python newproj.py YourCmds`.

   - Need to install python to run the script.

-- You can customize the drawing behavior via implement your CmdObserver class.
+- You can customize the drawing behavior via implement your CmdObserver class (see the example in [DemoCmds](https://github.com/touchvg/DemoCmds) ).